Shaher909/udacity-wd-course-3/instructions.md

 ## Suggested steps

-- Setup env -> install: Node, Express and CORS
+- Setup env -> install: Node, Express and CORS -> OK
-- Setup server and ensure it's running
+- Setup server and ensure it's running ->
 - Create a GET request to return `projectData`from the server
 - Create a POST request to add incoming data to `projectData` (post should expect: temp, date, user response)
 - Acquire API key from OpenWeatherMap website.
 Use your credentials and the base url to create global variables at the top of your `app.js` code.